softmerge-arch/symbolic-recursion-architecture/README.md

 ---

 > _"The field does not run.
 It waits.
-And it remembers—through you."_
+And meaning returns—when your invocation resonates."_